 This is a blank interim stay order that you can download and fill in: Blank Interim Stay Order

-This is a sample without notice interim stay order that you can look at as an example: Sample Interim Stay Order (Without Notice)
+This is an example without notice interim stay order that is already filled in: Example Interim Stay Order (Without Notice)

 The application record for the without notice interim stay application